hastinbe/i3-volume/README.md

 [xosd] notifications can be used by specifying the `-N xosd` option to your volume commands.
 [See an example](https://github.com/hastinbe/i3-volume/wiki/Usage-with-XOSD).

+## herbe

+[herbe] notifications can be used by specifying the `-N herbe` option to your volume commands.
+[See an example](https://github.com/hastinbe/i3-volume/wiki/Usage-with-herbe).

 ## Help

 Having a problem?
 Try reading our [common issues](https://github.com/hastinbe/i3-volume/wiki/Common-Issues) or open an [issue](https://github.com/hastinbe/i3-volume/issues/new).